angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 concept of the _Xerox_ shell, Doomsday is a prime example of this in terms of deck construction.
-In fact, Meandeck Doomsday potentially boasts the highest number of cantrips of any given archetype in Legacy running up to a total of 18 replacement card draw effects within the main deck alone.
+In fact, Meandeck Doomsday potentially boasts the highest number of cantrips of any given archetype in Legacy running up to a total of 18 replacement card draw effects within the maindeck alone.

 In this article we hope to present the following points: